davidosomething/dotfiles/nvim/README.md

   CLI, and by coding agents alike.
 - mappings should be defined in [mappings.lua](./lua/dko/mappings.lua) or the mappings subdirectory.
-- the preferred way command to open files is with [e](../bin/e)
+- the preferred command to open files is with [e](../bin/e)
+  - in WezTerm each tab gets its own instance, listening on `nvim-tab-<wezterm tab id>.sock` and shared by every pane in that tab
+  - everywhere else a single instance listens on `nvim.sock`
-  - it will create a new `nvim.sock` if one does not exist
+  - either way it creates the socket if one does not exist, and reuses the instance already listening otherwise
-  - it will use a single Neovim instance over the socket otherwise
 - if using my WezTerm config, `<C-S-d>` will toggle the terminal and Neovim theme between light and dark mode.
 - LSP/tool config is done in [dko/tools.lua](./lua/dko/tools.lua)